 Host Cell Protein Detection & Mitigation

-Recombinant therapeutics, inclucing gene and cell therapies are often contaminated with proteins from the host cell system from which they were derived.
-Called "host cell proteins" (HCP), these contaminating proteins often co-purify along with the therapeutic protein from its growth media.
-There are thousands of HCP variants, and while some may not be deleterious others can reduce drug efficacy or cause immunologic responses in patients during clinical investigation, which can halt the progress of a promising drug candidate.
+Recombinant therapeutics, including gene and cell therapies and vaccines are often contaminated with proteins from the host cell system from which they were produced.
+Called "host cell proteins" (HCP), these process-related contaminants can co-purify along with the therapeutic protein, and cause significant issues in terms of product safety and efficacy.

-- High Resolution Mass Spectrometry (HRMS) proteomic analysis for HCP identity and quantity in drug substance/product samples.
+- High Resolution Mass Spectrometry (HRMS) analysis for HCP identity and quantity in process intermediates and DS samples

-- IEX-HPLC and RP-HPLC for impurity analysis or impurity collection and identification
+- IEX-HPLC or RP-HPLC for impurity collection and HRMS identification

-- Evaluate a commercial HCP ELISA kits for appropriateness; validate commercial ELISA kits
+- Screen commercial HCP ELISA kits for appropriateness; validate commercial ELISA kits

-- Develop, validate, and run ELISAs for specific HCPs in product
+- Develop, validate, and run ELISA for specific HCPs in a product

 - Develop, validate, and run process-specific HCP ELISAs

-- Specialized immunochemical methods for immunogenic HCP identification in cases where patients have developed anti-HCP antibodies
+- Identification of immunogenic HCPs in patients that have developed anti-HCP antibodies

 - Monoclonal antibodies